bol-edu/quantum-inspired_trading/README.md

 * A local host installed with a Xilinx Avelon U50 accelrator
 * A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
 * A QSFPx1-to-SFPx4 cable
-* AAT demo_setup.cfg and Network_setting can be found in configuration directory
+* AAT demo_setup.cfg and SFP network setting files can be found in configuration directory

 We refer the network configuration used by the Xilinx verification team.

 <img src="https://user-images.githubusercontent.com/11850122/157402051-63b60368-00ba-4987-aada-0ed15f9da004.png" width=50%>

-Run Quantum-Inspired AAT shell terminal#0 on U50 local host.
+Run AAT shell terminal#0 on U50 local host.

     sudo reboot (if needed to clean U50 setting) cd ../Accelerated_Algorithmic_Trading/build